| Captain's Flat mine owners

 again by the newly reborn Lake George Mines Company,

+shares increased in value and small scale mining began.
 Some 2,320 tons of ore was treated in the initial

 plant and by 1937, ore reserves were estimated at